 You of course understand that you are constantly radiating currents of psychic vibrations, some of which flow out to great distances from you, and affect others often far removed from you in space.
 But you may not also know that on the astral plane there is manifesting a similar sequence of cause and effect.
 A strong emotional vibration, or a strong desire or will, tends to manifest on the astral plane by attracting or repelling others in psychic harmony or inharmony with you.
 This phenomenon is not so common as is that of ordinary thought vibrations from brain to brain, but it is far more common that is generally supposed.
 It is particularly marked in cases of men of strong desire and will, and strong creative imagination.
-These vibrations awakening response in the minds of those in harmony with the desires and ideas of the first person, or to repel those who are not harmonious therewith.
+These vibrations awakening response in the minds of those in harmony with them, tend to draw to one those other persons whose general character will fit in with the desires and ideas of the first person, or to repel those who are not harmonious therewith.
 This explains the peculiar phenomenon of strong men in business, politics and other walks of life, drawing and attracting to them other men who will fit in with their general plans and aims.